 We think it’s smart to be mindful of how much time you’re spending studying overall.
 This can sustain your motivation for learning over time, plus can help challenge you to use the time you have set aside more effectively.

-You might even consider trying out the Pomodoro Technique: 25 minutes of “on time” / “study time” followed by a 5 minute break.
+You might even consider trying out the Pomodoro Technique (or alternatively the closely related Flowtime method): 25 minutes of “on time” / “study time” followed by a 5 minute break.
 This strategy gives you a decent chunk of time to get something done without the existential dread of a four hour study sesh.

 Reflect, revise, repeat as needed